Karan619602/translate-api/Readme.md

-#Translate-api
+Translate-api
 This is the api to translate a text from a language to another language by using google-translate-api.

 #Technology used
-#Node.js
-#MongoDB
-#Express.js
+Node.js
+MongoDB
+Express.js

-#install dependencies
+#Install dependencies
+npm i

+#How To Use

-#npm i
+#npm start

-#how to use

-#npm start to start server on port 4000
+ server start on port 4000

-#npm run test to run test cases
+#npm run test
+to run test cases